JudeQuintana/service_monitor/README.md

-# Service Monitor
+# What is it?
-This is a mini framework that auto restarts processes that have died for whatever reason via the service command.
-This has only been tested on CentOS 6.8 running as root.
+Service Monitor is a mini framework that auto restarts processes that have died for whatever reason via the service command.
+It has only been tested on CentOS 6.8 running as root.

 **Getting Started**